 - 1. Each student will continue to advance their knowledge of Greek grammar so as to improve their ability to interpret the Greek New Testament faithfully.
 The emphasis falls on how understanding Greek improves ones ability to understand the New Testament.
-To this end the student will add to their knowledge of how the Greek language works by: - Learning grammar (participle, subjunctive mood, imperative, infinitive and perfect tense), - Reading portions of the Greek NT for discussion and translation in class, - Learning primarily at recognition level all the Greek vocabulary of the New Testament which occurs more than fifty times, - Learning the genres and sub-genres of the literature of the NT and their purposes and how to interpret texts consistent with their genre, - Learn how to and practice carrying out contextual, verbal (word study), and syntactical analyses of selected NT texts, - Learn the strengths and weaknesses of some of the reference works (lexica, grammars, theological wordbooks, commentaries, translations, software) which are available to students and use these reference works while performing word studies and syntactical analyses.
+To this end the student will add to their knowledge of how the Greek language works by: - Learning grammar (participle, subjunctive mood, imperative, infinitive and perfect tense, ktl.1), - Reading portions of the Greek NT for discussion and translation in class, - Learning primarily at recognition level all the Greek vocabulary of the New Testament which occurs more than fifty times, - Learn how to and practice carrying out contextual, cverbal (word study), and syntactical analyses of selected NT texts. - 2.
+Each student will learn an exegetical method which will assist them in their movement from a text to a sermon/lesson.